Caen - St. Etienne

 Features and Screenshots

 The samples are available in 24-bit/48kHz resolution.
-Hauptwerk v4.0 and higher supported for the Organ Definition Files.
+Hauptwerk v4.0 and higher required (incl.
+HW5).
 Multiple release samples available: there are 3 release samples for the staccato, shorter and longer tones.
 The sample set is available in the version 2.5 (released in November 2013).
 The improvement over the previous version consists in a finer attack and release precision of the majority of the pipes.
 Also, the Contrebombarde 32 stop was revoiced to give more booming sound characteristic for A. Cavaille-Coll.
 The sample set is available in three versions: wet, surround and dry.